 When you sell your house as is, you’re forgoing the use of a real estate agent and choosing to not list your house on the MLS.
 This is also known as an off market transaction.
 An as is sale means you’re selling your home without repairing it, staging it, or fixing cosmetic issues.
 It’s meant for homeowners who don’t have the time or money to get everything done and wait for a buyer.

 Most common reasons to sell a home as is

 As mentioned previously, there are many reasons homeowners may want to sell their home as is.
 Typically, these boil down to a combination of life circumstances and a lack of time, money, or renovation expertise.

-Specifically, these life reasons may compel a homeowner to sell their home as is:
+Specifically these life reasons, among others, may compel a homeowner to sell their home as is:

-As a home is one of the biggest investments in a person’s life, uncertainty of the future may be another driving factor in wanting to sell quickly.
+A home may be one of the biggest investments in a person’s life.
+As such, uncertainty of the future may be another driving factor in wanting to sell quickly.
 Historically, a recession or economic downturn may increase the need to sell a property.
-In recent times, the economy is taking a massive hit due to coronavirus.

 Selling a house as is when it needs repairs

-If you’re considering selling a house as is, the house is probably not in great condition.
+If you’re considering selling a house as is, the house probably needs some updating to be considered turnkey.
 Hence the “as is” part.
 The home may need expensive, time-consuming repairs.
 As a busy homeowner, this is never a fun place to be.